-An annotatedCodeLocation object MAY contain a property named importance whose value is a string that specifies the importance of this annotatedCodeLocation in understanding the codeFlow object (§3.24) in which it occurs.
-If this annotatedCodeLocation does not occur within a codeFlow, the importance property SHALL be absent.
+If an annotatedCodeLocation object occurs within a threadFlow (§3.25), it MAY contain a property named importance whose value is a string that specifies the importance of this annotatedCodeLocation in understanding the code flow in which the threadFlow object occurs.
+If this annotatedCodeLocation does not occur within a threadFlow, the importance property SHALL be absent.

 If present, the importance property SHALL have one of the following values, with the specified meanings: